 During the COVID-19 pandemic, you still need to ask for consent every time you want to have any kind of sex.
 Even if you’ve had sex before, and even if you’re in a relationship, live together, or are married.
 If your partner doesn’t want to have sex for any reason — including being worried about COVID-19 — it’s important to respect that.

 Using condoms and dental dams will help protect you and your partners from STDs.
 Dental dams and condoms may also help prevent the spread of COVID-19 during oral sex by preventing contact with spit.
 And using condoms during vaginal and anal sex may help prevent the spread of COVID-19 through things like poop and semen, if it turns out the virus can be spread that way (but scientists still don’t know if it can).
-It’s also important to wash your hands with soap and water for 20 seconds before and after you have sex.
+It’s important to wash your hands with soap and water for 20 seconds before and after you have sex.
+You and your partner can also wear masks.

 If you or your partner are feeling sick or think you may have COVID-19, don’t have sex, kiss, or be physically close to each other until you’re feeling better.
 Call a doctor for next steps, including how to help prevent the spread of COVID-19 in your own home.